-A VPN-capable router is a convenient device — it provides VPN connections to all your computers and mobile devices.
-You won’t have to install a VPN client on each device, all those connected devices count as one connection with your VPN provider.
-Another advantage is that you can connect devices incapable running a VPN client — such as Kindles, Netflix boxes, Apple TVs and gaming consoles such as XBox and PS3.
-The VPN capable routers tend to be like mini-computers, often supporting NAT devices via built-in USB ports, and supporting for VOIP phones.
+A VPN-capable router is a convenient device — it can provide VPN connections to your computers and mobile devices via Wi-Fi.
+You won’t have to install a VPN client on each device.
+Instead, all your devices are routed via one connection to your VPN provider.
+Also, you can connect devices incapable running a VPN client — such as Kindles, Netflix boxes, Apple TVs and gaming consoles such as XBox and PS3.

 The Most Convenient Option: Buy A Pre-Configured Router

 The easiest way to get a VPN Router running is to buy one that is pre-flashed and pre-configured for a specific VPN service.
-This means the router has a VPN firmware installed on it (DD-WRT or Tomato), and the firmware replaces the router’s original built-in OS, allowing it to be configured for VPN (i.e. with PPTP, L2TP/IPsec or OpenVPN).
+This means the router has a VPN firmware installed on it (DD-WRT or Tomato).
+The firmware replaces the router’s original built-in OS, allowing it to be configured for VPN (i.e. with PPTP, L2TP/IPsec or OpenVPN).

 FlashRouters is a good vendor for such devices.
-They have routers that are pre-configured for the following VPNs providers Private Internet Access (our top recommendation), ExpressVPN, IPVanish, HMA and VPN.AC.
+They have routers that are pre-configured for the following VPNs providers: Private Internet Access, ExpressVPN, IPVanish, HMA and VPN.AC.
 Note that you must purchase the VPN service separately from the router.

-You can find a list of all the prec-configured routers here: FlashRouters.
+You can find a list of all the pre-configured routers here: FlashRouters.

 Flashing Your Own Router

-Another DIY option is to flashing a suitable router with DD-WRT or Tomato firmware. .
+Another DIY option is to flash a suitable router with DD-WRT or Tomato firmware.
 A good place to find information on flashing routers is MyOpenRouter, and you can find a guide to setting up OpenVPN here.
-Below, we feature two of the best routers for flashing.

 The NETGEAR Nighthawk AC1900 Router